vapor/docs/auth/request.md

 Authorization: Basic QWxhZGRpbjpPcGVuU2VzYW1l
 ```

-Here is what an example header looks like.
+This is what an example header looks like.
 You can read more about basic auth on [wikipedia](https://en.wikipedia.org/wiki/Basic_access_authentication).

+Below is how you access this header using `req.auth`.

 ```swift
 guard let credentials = req.auth.header?.basic else {